namishh/com/content/blog/devlogs/pico.md

 ## Introduction

-While on an failed attempt to 100% [Celeste](https://www.celestegame.com/), I encountered a PICO-8 version of Celeste, inside Celeste itself.
+While on a failed attempt to 100% [Celeste](https://www.celestegame.com/), I encountered a PICO-8 version of Celeste, inside Celeste itself.
 I had heard of it before, but never fully ventured in, and I got a bit intruiged by it.

 ![https://u.cubeupload.com/namishhhh/maxresdefault.jpg](https://u.cubeupload.com/namishhhh/maxresdefault.jpg)